DeysZam/Quazar/README.md

 # Quazar
 Repository for projects done under Quazar Technologies.
-Visualization of Space Groups in soft condensed matter physics and to deliver symmetry operations in real-time.
+Visualization of Space Groups in solid state physics and to deliver symmetry operations in real-time.